bol-edu/quantum-inspired_trading/README.md

 * The AAT Q2 used prebuilt xcblin `/Accelerated_Algorithmic_Trading/build/sample/aat.u50_xdma.xclbin` should be replaced to the new built xcblin from AAT & SBM or AAT & SQA mapped to `/Accelerated_Algorithmic_Trading/build/aat.xclbin`.
 * The AAT Q2 default configuration `/Accelerated_Algorithmic_Trading/build/support/demo_setup.cfg` should be replaced with submitted `configuration/demo_setup.cfg`.
 * Our own SPF port names are `enp3s0f0` and `enp3s0f1`.
 You should replace `enp3s0f0` and `enp3s0f1` with your own SPF port names within `settingNetwork_sf0.sh` and `settingNetwork_sf1.sh`.
-* The `> orderentries.bin` (write to orderentries.bin) added to Linux Netcat command terminal#1 saves OrderEntry results of SBM/SQA.
-The saved `orderentries.bin` is used for decoding OrderEntry results.
+* The `> orderentries.bin` (write to `./orderentries.bin`) added to Linux Netcat command terminal#1 saves OrderEntry results of SBM/SQA.
+The `./orderentries.bin` is written completely while TCPreplay command finishs to send PCAP test files.
+The saved `./orderentries.bin` is used for decoding OrderEntry results.
 * The port name `enp3s0f1` used in Linux TCPreplay command terminal#2 should be replaced with your own SPF port name, which is corresponded to the port to send PCAP test files.
 * The AAT Q2 PCAP test sample `/Accelerated_Algorithmic_Trading/build/sample/cme_input_arb.pcap` used in Linux TCPreplay command terminal#2 should be replaced to SBM/SQA PCAP test files.